coverlet-coverage/coverlet/Documentation/DriversFeatures.md

-# Drivers features differences
+# Driver feature differences

-Since the beginnig all coverlet drivers shared the same coverage engine.
+Since the beginning all coverlet drivers shared the same coverage engine.
-Since version 3.0.0 we decided to consolidate versioning across drivers so for every new release drivers will have same version.
+Since version 3.0.0 we decided to consolidate versioning across drivers so for every new release all drivers will have the same version number.
-We think that keep version in sync express better the set of features every release will have.
+We think that keeping the versions in sync express better the set of features every release will have.
-By the way not all drivers support all functionality/feature or have the same behaviours and this is related to the context they're running.
+This does not mean that all drivers will support every functionality/feature or have the same behaviours, since they are limited by the context they're running in.
-In the table below we keep track of main differences
+In the table below we keep track of main differences:

 | Feature  | MsBuild       | .NET Tool    |  DataCollectors |
 |----------|:-------------:|-------------:|----------------:|